LemurPwned/video-sampler/README.md

 There are currently 3 sampling methods:

 - `hash` - uses perceptual hashing to reduce duplicated samples
-- `entropy` - uses entropy to reduce duplicated samples
+- `entropy` - uses entropy to reduce duplicated samples (work in progress)
-- `gzip` - uses gzip compressed size to reduce duplicated samples
+- `gzip` - uses gzip compressed size to reduce duplicated samples (work in progress)

 To launch either you can run